I. FREEMASONRY EXPLAINED

 III.
 HOW DO I BECOME A MASON?

-In Indiana candidates must be male, at least 18 years of age, able to profess a belief in God, and of good character.
+Candidates must be male, at least 18 years of age, able to profess a belief in a God, and of good character.

 For information on mixed-sex Freemasonry, see the discussion on Co-Masonry in II, 7.